Cristian Tello: Betis

 On 30 June 2017, Tello joined Real Betis on a five-year deal for €4 million.
-He made his debut from the bench on 25 August in a 2–1 home win over RC Celta de Vigo, and scored his first goal on 15 October as a consolation in a 6–3 loss to Valencia CF also at the Estadio Benito Villamarín.
-On 30 November, he netted twice in a 5–3 defeat (6–5 aggregate) to fellow Andalusians Cádiz CF in the last 32 of the domestic cup.
+He made his debut from the bench on 25 August in a 2–1 home win over Celta de Vigo, and scored his first goal on 15 October as a consolation in a 6–3 loss to Valencia also at the Benito Villamarín.
+On 30 November, he netted twice in a 5–3 defeat to fellow Andalusians Cádiz in the last 32 of the domestic cup.

 Tello scored four league goals in each of his first two seasons.
-In 2019–20 he rarely started under manager Rubi and was linked to January moves to Espanyol or Celta; he stayed and scored the late winner against Real Madrid on 8 March.
+In 2019–20 he rarely started under manager Rubi and was linked with January moves to Espanyol or Celta; he stayed and scored the late winner against Real Madrid on 8 March.

 Tello scored five goals in 2020–21.
 On 22 May 2021, as the campaign ended with qualification for the UEFA Europa League via a 3–2 comeback win at Celta, he came on as a half-time substitute and received the first sending-off of his career for two yellow cards in as many minutes.

 Tello contributed six appearances and one goal as his side won the 2021–22 Spanish Cup.
-This included nine minutes of the final against Valencia CF.
+This included nine minutes of the final against Valencia.

 Los Angeles FC

-Tello signed a three-year deal with Los Angeles FC on 26 August 2022, with his $1.78 million salary being one of the highest in Major League Soccer.
-He made his debut on 13 September as a substitute in a 1–1 draw at Minnesota United FC, as his team ended the season with the Supporters' Shield.
-In the championship game, he came on in extra time as LAFC defeated the Philadelphia Union in a penalty shootout for their first MLS Cup; he took and missed the first attempt.
+Tello signed a three-year deal with Los Angeles FC on 26 August 2022, earning a $1.78 million salary.
+He made his Major League Soccer debut on 13 September as a substitute in a 1–1 draw at Minnesota United FC, as his team ended the season with the Supporters' Shield.
+In the championship game, he came on in extra time as LAFC defeated the Philadelphia Union in a penalty shoot-out for their first MLS Cup; he took and missed the first attempt.

 Middle East

-On 25 January 2023, Tello joined Saudi club Al Fateh SC on an 18-month contract.
+On 25 January 2023, Tello joined Al Fateh SC on an 18-month contract.
 In August 2024, he agreed to a two-year deal at fellow Saudi Pro League club Al-Orobah FC.

-In October 2025, he joined UAE Second Division League side FC Palm City.
+In October 2025, Tello moved to UAE Second Division League side FC Palm City.
+The following September, the 35-year-old announced his retirement.